 - Requesting immediate payment, most often using prepaid cards, and asking for the prepaid card number.
 This gives the scammer instant access to funds that victims often can’t get back.

-CEC will never call you and demand immediate payment over the phone and our members always have a variety of ways to pay their electric bill, which is important during this national state of emergency due to the coronavirus pandemic.
+CEC will never call you to demand immediate payment over the phone and our members always have a variety of ways to pay their electric bill.
 These payment methods include; online using our secure website, the CEC App, the 24/7 kiosks in Sanford, Samson or Enterprise; drive thru windows in Sanford and Enterprise during normal business hours; and over the phone using our automated phone service.

 Regarding the SCAM ALERT: Awareness is the key to protecting yourself in a scam so spread the word about this criminal activity.
 Remember to call CEC (1-800-239-4121) to report suspicious activity relating to your electric account.
 People should also contact law enforcement immediately if they believe they have fallen victim to a scam.